davidgomes/pentagine.js/README.md

 Pentagine
 =========
 Pentagine is a lightweight JavaScript library for HTML5 2D Game Development that renders to `<canvas>`.
 For now, it consists of a State Machine, a Sprite class to load and draw images and some keyboard input functions.
-Soon, I expect it to have much more.

 Example
 -------